SEC-MALS analysis

 SEC-MALS analysis begins by passing the solution through a chromatography column, which acts as a molecular filter and hinders the movement of the solution.
 This causes the individual components in the solution to be separated according to various factors, such as their physical size and molecular weight.

 As the components leave the column, they are exposed to a laser.
 Upon passing through the sample, the light from the laser is scattered and picked up by a detector.
-The intensity of the scattered light is directly linked to the weight of the molecule, and can therefore be used to accurately determine the different spreads of molecular weights in the molecules.
+The intensity of the scattered light is directly linked to the weight of the molecule and can, therefore, be used to accurately determine the different spreads of molecular weights in the molecules.
 Through further calculations, this data can also provide information on things like levels of branching, conformation, and conjugation in the molecule.

 Sample requirements and preparation